farazdagi/cargo-algorist/README.md

 The Algorist is also a library of algorithms and data structures, which will be copied into your contest project, and can be used in your problem files.

-See [`algorist`](https://docs.rs/algorist/latest/algorist/algorist/) module documentation for a complete list of available algorithms and data structures, as well as their usage examples.
+See [`algorist`](https://docs.rs/algorist/latest/algorist/) documentation for a complete list of available algorithms and data structures, as well as their usage examples.

 ## License